domfarolino/algorithms/src/algorithm_practice/String_Algorithms/initialToTarget/README.md

 A B

 Step 2.) (from applying rule 2)
 j i
 B A B

 Step 3.) (from applying rule 1)
 j i
 B A B A
 ```

-Here we can see that it is possible for `initial` to be reversed in the final mutation that
+Here we can see that it is possible for `initial` to be reversed in the substring of `target`
-forms `target`, and we need to account for this.
+and we need to account for this.
 Instead of always looking for normal substrings
 of `target` that match `initial` and simulating the mutations with our `i` and `j`, we also need
-to consider all reverse substrings that match `initial`, and simulate mutations from _there_.
+to consider all reverse substrings that match `initial`, and continue in the same way.

 We'd run our algorithm on all `i`s and `j`s corresponding to the forward and reverse substrings
 of `target` that match `initial` and if any of them return true, we know we can stop.
 This is
-a bit tedious though.
+a bit tedious though, as there can be many many substrings to try out.

 ### Optimization

 A better way of handling this is to think of the problem backwards.
 If we start with `target`
-and try to reduce it to `initial`, we have considerably less to consider.
-We know that both of
+and try to reduce it to `initial`, we have much less to consider.
+We know that both of the rules
-the rules can only add characters to the end of a string, so we can just look at the last character,
+can only add characters to the end of a string, so we can just look at the last character of
-of `target` at any given time, and act accordingly.
+`target` at any given time, and act accordingly.

- - If last character is "A", remove it (`std::string::pop_back` will do)
+ - If last character is 'A', remove it (`std::string::pop_back` will do)
- - If last character is "B", remove it and reverse the string
+ - If last character is 'B', remove it and reverse the string

 We'll do this until the size of `target` is reduced to the size of `initial`, and do an equality
-check between `initial` and the new `target` at the end of our mutations.
-Note that the worst case
+check between `initial` and the new `target` after our mutations.
+Note that the worst case is a
-is a string full of "B"s, and will lead to O(n^<sup>2</sup>) reversals.
+string full of 'B's, and will lead to O(n) reversals, each taking O(n) time, a grand total of
+O(n<sup>2</sup>).

 As an optimization, we can use index variables `i` and `j` to represent the bounds of `target`
 without actually mutating it.
 This turns each O(n) reversal into an O(1) variable swap (more or less),
 giving us a big performance improvement, since we're not actually mutating `target`.
 When we're
 finished, we need to perform an equality check between `initial` and the substring of target [i, j].
-(We also need to account for when `i` and `j` are inverted!)
+(We also need to account for when `i` and `j` are inverted, since as we demonstrated, `initial` may
+appear as a reverse substring in `target).

 ### Complexity analysis